lucasarruda12/scribbles/README.md

 - Naming conventions changed a lot between the first and current versions of my class notes.
 I do not plan on going back and fixing them.

-- The idea i have at the moment is trying to do aula#.md and relying on the created-at date (or maybe the commit date?) for knowing when that class was held.
+- ~The idea i have at the moment is trying to do aula#.md and relying on the created-at date (or maybe the commit date?) for knowing when that class was held.~

+- It changed again!
+I'm now trying to follow [Johnny.Decimal](https://johnnydecimal.com/)